 Would my data be kept confidential?

 Yes, your data will be de-identified so that researchers working with the data will not know who you are.
-Only the principal research investigator will have access to participant names
+Only the principal research investigator will have access to participant names.

-Who has acces to my data?
+Who has access to my data?

-Researchers working on The South African Microbiome Initiative in Neuroscience will have access to your data, however they will not see your name, only your laboratory identification number.
+Researchers working on The South African Microbiome Initiative in Neuroscience will have access to your data, however, they will not see your name, only your laboratory identification number.

-Would I receive any payment for taking part in the study?
+Will I receive any payment for taking part in the study?

 What happens to my stool sample once you receive it?

-Once we receive your stool sample in the laboratory, it is stored in freezers until researchers can extract DNA from them.
+Once we receive your stool sample in the laboratory, it is stored in freezers until researchers extract DNA from it.
 During the DNA extraction procedure, the researcher uses a laboratory protocol in order to get all the DNA from the bacteria in your stool sample.
 This DNA is then sent to a company to determine the sequences of the DNA of the bacteria in your stool sample.
 The company sends us the sequencing data, which we use to do analyses to determine which factors (such as diet, stress, sleep, disease etc.) affect your gut microbiome composition.
-Your data is kept confidential and only the principle investigator of the study has access to your name, since all samples receive a unique study laboratory ID in order to maintain confidentiality.
+Your data is kept confidential and only the principal investigator of the study has access to your name since all samples receive a unique study laboratory ID in order to maintain confidentiality.